lenewsad/IntuneEDU/IntuneEDU/what-are-reports.md

   * **Settings Errors** — A list of settings that are [currently in conflict](settings-inheritance.md) for any groups in your hierarchy.

   ![The settings errors report screen, showing a list of setting conflicts.](./media/reports-003-settings-error.png)

+ * **Windows Defender** - View Windows Defender device health status for all devices in your tenant/environment/whatever.

   You can also select the type of app (web app, Desktop app, Microsoft Store app) to only show information about that specific kind of app.